sonya36/Web-Stack-Implementation-LAMP-STACK-AWS-101-106/README.md

 - Private key was generated and named it as "First-instance-private-key" and downloaded ".pem" file.
 ### Connecting virtual server to EC2 instance
 Used the same private key previously downloaded to connect to EC2 instace via ssh:
+- Created security group configuration adding ssh and updated this configuration to my ec2 instance to access  TCp port 22.
 - Changed the permission for "First-Instance-Key.pem" file as

 ```